Bhavana-04/ML2021/README.md

 # CALENDAR-EVENTS CHATBOT

 ## INTRO OF THE CHATBOT
- This program is the design of the simple chatbot 1.The bot will starts asking the name of the person.
+ This program is the design of the simple chatbot.
+1.The bot will starts asking the name of the person.
 2.It welcomes the person with greetings and introduce itself.
 3.Bot will ask the person want to do,it will offer a choice of things based up on the bot design.